KushalRegmi61/AI_Fellowship_FuseMachines/README.md

 ### Week 8: Feature Engineering and ML Pipelines

 **Overview**
-Focused on designing high-quality features and building reusable ML pipelines.
+This week I Focused on designing high-quality features and building reusable ML pipelines.
 Covered techniques for transforming, selecting, and extracting features from various data types (text, images, time), handling outliers and imbalanced datasets, and implementing robust workflows using scikit-learn pipelines.

 **Pre-Session Prep**